 12. Word Charades

-Word Charades is similar to the traditional game of charades but focuses solely on vocabulary words.
+Word Charades is similar to the traditional activity of charades but focuses solely on vocabulary words.
 Players act out a word without speaking, relying on gestures and expressions, making it one of the most interactive vocabulary practice activities.

 Ideas for Prompts: Depending on the age group, word charade prompts can range from “butterfly” or “jump” for younger kids to “astronaut” or “reflection” for older ones.

-9 Real-Life Experiences and Creative Expression
+9 Real-Life Experiences and Creative Activities to Enhance Vocabulary

 13. Museum Visits